vinioliveiras/AdobeCCKiller/README.md

 # AdobeCCKiller
 Kill all Adobe Creative Cloud processes when Adobe product is not running!

-Create .bat file like this:
+Create .bat file like this and change adobeprocessname.exe to the name of the adobe app when closed the script will kill Creative Cloud

 @echo off
 set EXE=adobeprocessname.exe